 Focus on Recovery and Sleep

-Recovery is a critical part of fast bowling development because the body needs time to repair and rebuild after intense sessions.
+Recovery is a critical part of how to bowl faster because the body needs time to repair and rebuild after intense sessions.
 Poor sleep and inadequate recovery can reduce performance, increase fatigue, and raise injury risk over time.
 Consistent rest habits help fast bowlers stay fresh, energetic, and physically prepared for training.

 ✅Aim for 7–9 hours of sleep